 This year I was once again fortunate to attend the HP Discover conference in Las Vegas.
 As a Vivit Board member, I’m invited to these conferences for meetings with HP executives.
-As well as this, the Vivit face-to-face board meetings take place in the two days immediately before each conference.

 We received some great news at HP Discover in Las Vegas, as it was announced that Richard Bishop had been elected at President of the Vivit Board of Directors.

 We are excited to be going to the annual HP Application Delivery Management SIG.
 Taking place on the 18th March at The Mondrian Hotel in London; the event is a “must go” if you’re interested in hearing about the latest developments in the ADM software.